A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 Danbee Shin’s Website Audit Sales Page Copy Template & Website Audit Masterclass transformed the way I provide website audits.
 Now, instead of sending a video recording with my thoughts, we hop on a video call and talk through your site together.
 It’s your chance all the questions you have about improving your website. 😊

-If you recommend products to people (this section’s for you, affiliate marketers), there’s nothing more powerful than sending people to a sales page with your own testimonial as a consumer of the product.
-When potential customers see that you’re not just promoting something for the commission but actually use and love it yourself, your recommendation carries significantly more weight.
+If you recommend products as an affiliate, there’s nothing more persuasive than sending people to a sales page with your own testimonial already on it.
+When potential customers see that you’re not just promoting something for the commission but actually use and love it, your recommendation carries significantly more weight.

-Your testimonial on their sales page becomes proof that you practice what you preach.
-It’s the difference between saying “this tool is great” and demonstrating “this tool is so great that the business owner featured my review on their website.”
+Your testimonial on their page becomes proof that you practice what you preach.
+It’s the difference between saying ‘this tool is great’ and demonstrating ‘this tool is so great that the business owner featured my review on their website.’

 • “I have been working with Liz for six months, and I could not have made the progress in my online business without her knowledge and assistance.
 She is reliable, whip-smart, conscientious, and an idea machine.
 Her skill base is wide and consistently expanding, which has made her an indispensable asset to me and my business.”